weaveworks/scope/examples/plugins/README.md

 sub-directory, in case you want to apply some permissions, or store other information with the socket.

-## Protocol
+### Protocol

 There are several interfaces a plugin may (or must) implement.
 Usually implementing an interface means handling specific requests.
 These requests are described below.

-### Reporter interface
+#### Reporter interface

-Plugins _must_ implement the reporter interface.
+Plugins _must_ implement the reporter interface because Scope uses it to discover which other interfaces the plugin implements.
 Implementing this interface means listening for HTTP requests at `/report`.

-Add the "reporter" string to the `interfaces` field in the plugin specification.
+**Note**: Plugins must add the "reporter" string to the `interfaces` field in the plugin specification even though this interface is implicitly implemented.

 #### Report